1 in 4 Aussies fear credit score could lead to financial rejection

 - Consolidate your debt to make it easier to manage repayments and save on fees.

-- Monitor your credit applications and check your credit report regularly so that you can quickly identify any applications or enquiries made as a result of identity theft.
+- Monitor your credit applications and check your credit report regularly so that you can quickly identify any applications or inquiries made as a result of identity theft.

 - Only apply for credit when you need it and space out your credit inquiries.